What is title protection for financial planners?

 Will FPA proactively advocate for title protection on the state or federal level?

-We are open to both on behalf of our Members.
+FPA is open to both on behalf of its Members.
 The specific strategies we will employ in our pursuit of the legal recognition of financial planners through title protection are to be determined.
-We plan to engage our stakeholders in the coming months to explore various strategies available to us at the state and federal levels.
+FPA intends to engage internal and external stakeholders in the coming months to explore various strategies available at the state and federal levels.

 What are the next steps FPA will take to achieve the goal of legal recognition through title protection?

 This will be a long-term endeavor that may take years and considerable resources to achieve.
-We want to proceed prudently to ensure our greatest chance of success.
+FPA intends to proceed prudently to ensure our greatest chance of success.
 In the months ahead, we will be engaging in discussions with critical stakeholder groups, including our Members, chapters, and partners, about what title protection means and their views on the potential approaches to take.
-This will take time, and we will all need to exert some patience, but we are resolute and know this is the right thing to do for our Members and our profession.
+This will take time, and we will all need to exert some patience, but we are resolute and know this is the right thing to do for our Members and our profession

-When you say you will be engaging critical stakeholder groups, who do you have in mind?
+When you say you will be reaching out to various constituencies, who do you have in mind?
+What’s the plan?